Piagapo: Geography

 It is located in the first district of the province of Lanao del Sur, Autonomous Region in Muslim Mindanao (ARMM) and has total land area of 340.09 square kilometers distributed over the 37 barangays that are predominantly populated by Maranao people.

 Barangays

-Piagapo is divided into 3 districts and composed of 37 barangays.
+Piagapo is politically subdivided into 37 barangays.
+Each barangay consists of puroks while some have sitios.

+These barangays are further grouped into 3 districts.